microsoft/vscode-docs/release-notes/latest.md

 ### `js-is-jsx` extension deprecation

 The `js-is-jsx` extension is no longer needed since Salsa gives you coloring for JSX constructs inside `.js` files out of the box.
-We **recommend** to uninstall this extension.
+We **recommend** you uninstall this extension.

 ### No longer supported

 Salsa undoubtedly provides a much better experience writing JavaScript applications in VS Code.
 By moving to Salsa, we give up a few features previously available with our old JavaScript language service:

 - The source language level is now always ECMAScript 6.
-Previously there was support to define a lower level using the `target` attribute inside `jsconfig.json`.
+Previously, there was support to define a lower level using the `target` attribute inside `jsconfig.json`.
 This support has been removed and the `target` attribute is now only used by `tsc` to define the target version when a JavaScript file is compiled to a lower ECMAScript version.
 - The existing JavaScript infrastructure attempted to resolve references for `AMD` modules.
 This hasn't worked in all cases and support for `AMD` to resolve references across files is currently no longer supported.
-- There is no longer support for Intellisense in `script` sections inside HTML documents.
+- There is no longer support for IntelliSense in `script` sections inside HTML documents.
 - The `javascript.validate.*` settings are no longer supported and are ignored (see above).

 ## Languages - TypeScript